How is Housing Benefit Paid?

-Housing Benefit will usually be paid directly into your bank or building society account.
-It is usually paid every four weeks, in arrears - this means it is paid to you after your rent is due.
+Housing Benefit is usually paid directly into your bank or building society account every four weeks.

-Whether you rent privately or rent social housing, if you are more than eight weeks in arrears with your rent (eight weeks behind with your payments) then your landlord may make a request for us to pay your Housing Benefit directly to them.
+Whether you rent privately or are in social housing, if you are more than eight weeks behind in your rent, your landlord can make a request for us to pay your Housing Benefit directly to them.

 Universal Credit is paid into your bank or building society account each month.
-It is a single monthly payment which means it is your responsibility to budget your expenses such as rent.
+It is a single monthly payment, which means it is your responsibility to manage your finances and budget for expenses like your rent.